fuckup1337/DripLoader/README.md

 - Overwrites prologue of one `ntdll` function in the remote process memory space with a `jmp` to our base
 - Drops a thread on that trampoline

+I'll explain the thinking behind each step in a blog post comming end of the week.

 ## And so
-- It's able to bypass Defender ATP VM allocation alerting, and others.
-I'll explain the thinking behind each step in a blog post comming end of the week.
+- It's able to fully bypass many EDR injection detections, including Defender ATP.
 - Bypasses simple thread-centric scanners like `Get-InjectedThread`.
 Persisting within a process is another story, and this is up to the payload author.
 - It is `sRDI`-compatible, but if your payload creates another local thread you will lose the benefit of thread start address in `ntdll`.